wtrocki/openshift-node-live-edit/README.md

 ## Alternatives to custom entrypoint

-Instead of using bash script as entrypoint we can change OpenShift deployment config as bellow:
+Instead of using bash script as entrypoint we can change OpenShift deployment config to include command:

     command: [ "node", "--debug-brk", "index.js" ]

+For more info see: https://docs.openshift.com/enterprise/3.1/dev_guide/deployments.html#pod-based-lifecycle-hook

 ## Variables